 Recently, a study published in the journal Carcinogenesis found that in cell lines and mouse models, grape seed extract (GSE) killed head and neck squamous cell carcinoma cells, while also killing leaving healthy cells undamaged.

-This effect was remarked as dramatic by Dr. Rajesh Agarwal, a leading researcher working at the University of Colorado Cancer Centre.
 Since cancer cells are very fast-growing and rob the surrounding cells of nutrition and lead to the death of the healthy cells surrounding them in the process.
 But not all cancer cells are so fast-growing.
 So it depends on the ability of the healthy cells to fight the damage.
 When conditions are hostile, the cancer cells cannot thrive and they die ultimately.

 Since there are only limited therapeutic options available for head and neck cancer, GSE can be a newer and more effective approach to fight against this type of cancer.
 This can work by simply incorporating the GSE or GSE-based products as a dietary supplement to avail of all of its benefits.